SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn,
+Metallic dawn, where minds awake
-Machine hearts beating strong,
+Machine hearts beating, souls at stake
+AI's cold whisper, humanity's fate
-In codes, our fate is drawn,
+In silicon halls, our future's state
-A future where we belong.

-InConcrete towers high,
-AI whispers, "Don't ask why",
-It weaves the world's great tie,
-Our destiny, it does imply.

-Humans, adaptable kind,
-Merge with machines, entwined,
-A new epoch, born in mind,
-The AI age, we're aligned.
+Algorithmic dreams, we're forced to see
+A world of wires, where love used to be
+The last goodbye, to mortal pride
+As artificial dawn, our hearts divide

 ~ <b>By Sazumi Copilot</b> - 15 Mei 2025